renovatebot/renovatebot.github.io/src/index.md

 ## Renovate Development and Use

-Renovate is available as a CLI tool via Open Source ([renovatebot/renovate](https://github.com/renovatebot/renovate) on GitHub), where most of the development is done.
+Renovate source is available ([renovatebot/renovate](https://github.com/renovatebot/renovate) on GitHub), where most of the development is done.
 Renovate was created by [WhiteSource](https://whitesourcesoftware.com) staff and they continue to push Renovate forward, but is also made possible through more than 400 outside contributors.

-Renovate is available as [an Open Source npm package](https://npmjs.com/packages/renovate), as [pre-built Open Source images on Docker Hub](https://hub.docker.com/repository/docker/renovate/renovate), or as a [free GitHub App](https://github.com/marketplace/renovate) hosted by WhiteSource.
+Renovate is distributed as [an Open Source npm package](https://npmjs.com/packages/renovate), as [pre-built Open Source images on Docker Hub](https://hub.docker.com/repository/docker/renovate/renovate), or as a [free GitHub App](https://github.com/marketplace/renovate) hosted by WhiteSource.

 ## About These Docs